Suthichai Yoon

-Suthichai Yoon (born November 24, 1946) is an Thai journalist, television personality, and author.
-He is the primary anchor of the Thai PBS news show and former CEO of Nation Multimedia Group, founder and Editorial director of The Nation and many other news channels in Thailand such as iTV and Nation TV.
+Suthichai Yoon (born November 24, 1946) is a Thai journalist, television personality, and author.
+He is the primary anchor of the Thai PBS news show and former CEO of Nation Multimedia Group, founder and editorial director of The Nation and many other news channels in Thailand such as iTV and Nation TV.

 Early life and family

 Suthichai was born in a poor Chinese-Thai family in Hat Yai, Songkhla Province, the mother's name Suichan Sae-fung.
 He is the brother of Thepchai Yong.
 He completed the primary school from Saengthong Vitthaya School.
 Then went to Assumption Commercial College for Secondary school.
 While attending school, he also worked at the Bangkok Post newspaper and Siamrath Daily.
 He then furthered his education at the Faculty of Communication Arts, Chulalongkorn University While studying here, he also worked as a proofreading staff at Bangkok Post in 1968.
 It was not easy to balance work with study.
 Ultimately, he decided to drop out of college to fully focus on working instead.
 Then, he was promoted to be an Assistant head of news at Bangkok Post.
 Five months later, he was promoted to be the homeland news editor despite his the young age and without a college degree.
 Suthichai Yoon won the Sriburapha Award because he dared to make the news of Narong Kittikachorn broke the police fort because of drunkenness.